rwxsb/me/learning-notes/fuzzy-quantifiers/README.md

 We may simply extend the concept of cardinality by forming the `sigma count`.

 >**Sigma Count**
+>
 >$$ \sum Count(F) \equiv \sum_i \mu_i$$
 >where $i = 1...n$
 >
 > We may put a certain threshold to exlude the members whos grades membership falls below.
 The purpose of such an exclusion is to avoid a situation in which a large number of terms with low grades of membership become count-equivalent to a small number of terms with high membership.

-We may illustrate the concept of sigma count with below example, Assume that the fuzzy set of close friends of Terssa is expressed as
+We may illustrate the concept of sigma count with below example, Assume that the fuzzy set of close friends of Teressa is expressed as

 $$ F = 1Enrique + 0.8 Ramon + 0.7 Elie + 0.9 Sergei + 0.8 Ron$$
 In this case $\sum Count(F) = 1 + 0.8 + 0.7 +0.9 + 0.8 = 4.2$